omtp-games/Arthian-Onboarding/README.md

 # Arthian-Onboarding
-This repo will have everything a new player needs to make thier character, design thier realm, and join the game.
+This repo will have everything a new player needs to make their character, design their realm, and join the game.